CloudflareApps/CoinbaseExample/README.md

 # Example App

-Download this app and replace our code any time you want to build an Cloudflare app.
+Download this app and replace our code to try out a coinbase based Cloudflare app.

-_Looking to use the latest JavaScript and CSS features?
-Check out our [Webpack example app](https://github.com/CloudflareApps/ExampleWebpackApp)!_

 ## Setup

-Fork and clone the repo or <a href="https://github.com/CloudflareApps/ExampleApp/releases/latest" >download the latest release</a>.
+Fork and clone the repo.

 Install the optional developer dependencies with `npm install`